ABOUT

 Thousands of articles are published every year on various furniture topics.

-As quality has declined, consumers have become more and more concerned about how their furniture is constructed and how long it will last.
+As quality has declined, consumers have become more and more concerned about how their furniture is built and how long it will last.

-I created this Insiders Guide to Furniture to demystify the furniture buying experience and to help shoppers avoid costly mistakes.
+The Insiders Guide to Furniture was created to demystify the furniture buying experience and to help shoppers avoid costly mistakes.

 Please send me your questions.
 I respond to most questions within 24 hours.